-The last round of matches only finished on Sunday night but we’re straight into the next round of Premier League fixtures on Monday, Tuesday & Wednesday.
+The last round of matches only finished on Sunday night but we’re straight into the next round of the football Premier League fixtures on Monday, Tuesday & Wednesday.

 Leicester City to Win

 Leicester travel to Crystal Palace looking to continue their impressive record on the road.
 Crystal Palace must be happy with their start to their Premier League campaign; however, they’ll have to be wary of a Leicester side that are electric on the counter-attack.

 The Foxes showed how effective they are on the break when defeating Spurs 2-0, and if they play anywhere near that level here, I think they’ll take the points.

 Chelsea v Aston Villa 3-1

 Frank Lampard will be looking to get 3 points on the board to keep his side’s outside chance of Premier League glory alive.

 The Blues have been suspect at the back on occasion and will have to be wary of an Aston Villa side that if given the chance, can do some damage on the counter-attack.

 I think this could be an open match.
 Villa certainly have the tools to unlock most defences, however, I reckon Chelsea will have just too much going forward and I fancy them to take all 3 points.